-How to run a more efficient pediatric clinical trial: Although pediatric trials overall cost roughly the same as adult clinical trials according to one analysis, they generally produce a more modest return on investment.
-To ensure your neurodevelopmental or other pediatric study completes in a cost-effective, efficient manner, follow these tips:
+Run a more efficient pediatric clinical trial: Although pediatric trials overall cost roughly the same as adult clinical trials according to one analysis, they generally produce a more modest return on investment.

 Movement disorders such as Parkinson’s disease, ataxias, tremor, dystonia, tics, Tourette’s, and dozens of rare diseases, […]